TrevorDArcyEvans/ImageDiff/README.md

 #### Bounding Box Padding
 The number of pixels of padding to include around the detected difference when drawing a bounding box.

+#### Bounding Box Thickness
+The thickness of the rectangle showing the difference in pixel.
+Default = 1

 #### Bounding Box Mode
 Specifies how to build the bounding boxes when highlighting the detected differences.